koyasi777/standardnotes-markdown-enhancer/README.md

 ## 📌 Limitations & Notes

 * Only supports the **default plain text editor** on `https://app.standardnotes.com/`
-* Does **not** work with other editors (e.g., Bold Editor, Code Editor, etc.)
+* Does **not** work with other editor types (e.g., Bold Editor, Code Editor)
-* May break if Standard Notes updates their editor implementation
+* May require updates if Standard Notes changes their DOM structure

 ---